Principal Financial life insurance review 2020

 Depending on your policy, you may be able to customize your coverage with these riders:

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 Allows you to access up to 75% of the death benefit — up to $1 million — if you’re diagnosed with a terminal illness.

-- Waiver of specified premium.
+- Waiver-of-premium rider.
 Waives your premium payment if you become completely disabled.

 - Extended coverage.
 Extends your coverage — and the full death benefit — to the date of your death if you live beyond age 121.